Course Descriptions

 Anatomy and Physiology: Have you ever wondered what makes up your body or how it even works?
 This course will introduce you to the structure and workings of God’s most amazing creation, the human body.
 Topics of this course will include skin, bones, muscles, cardiovascular system, respiratory system, digestive system, nervous system, and immune system.
 Along the way you will also learn about common injuries and illnesses that affect each of these systems.
 You may not be ready to scrub in on a surgery at the end of the semester, but you will definitely be smarter.
 This is a semester course.

-Art: Is organized into four areas:
+Art: Is organized into the following areas:

 • Drawing: This course is an introductory class for students who are new to art.
 With an emphasis on drawing from life, this is a skill building class where students will learn basic drawing skills and principles, as well as different ways to “see” and go about the drawing process while experimenting with different styles and drawing mediums.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great masterpieces of art history.
 Students will learn to discuss and critique art constructively and with confidence. .
 There is a $15 class fee.
 This is a semester course.